icast7/sb-catalog/README.md

 ### Next steps
 ### Test Coverage
-1. Improve unit test coverage
+1. Improve unit test coverage in all layers
+1. Add functional tests

 ### Security
 1. The endpoints in this API are wide open for testing purposes only.
 In a Production system they will need to be